JohnLonginotto/uq/README.md

   [ T, T, C, C, G, T, C, C, A ]   ----/   [ T, T, C, C, G, T, C, C, A ] [ G, G, G, G, G, T, C, C, A ]

-  Thus, raw prevents this behaviour, and instead the data is stored as a single, sorted table with duplicates and no index.
+  Thus, raw prevents this behaviour, and instead the data is stored as a single table with no index.
+Sorting still depends on --sort.
 How desirable this is depends on the nature of your data (how repetitive it is), and what in-memory analyses you are planning to do.
 Valid values are "DNA", "QUAL", "QNAME", and "None", and more than one value can be specified.
 ```